Racecourse Ground: Club ownership, sponsorship rebranding (2022–present)

 After the takeover by Ryan Reynolds and Rob McElhenney, the club began talks with Wrexham University to purchase the freehold of the ground.
 On 29 June 2022, the club purchased the freehold of the stadium from the university.

 In 2022, Wrexham Council launched a stadium redevelopment bid to be partly funded by the "levelling up" fund, a UK Government initiative aiming at increasing public investment outside south-east England.
 The construction of a new Kop stand, improved media, broadcast, and floodlight facilities, a car park, and groundworks for a future convention centre and hotel were presented as enabling the return of competitive Wales national football fixtures.
 Former Wales footballers Mickey Thomas and Malcolm Allen served as figureheads for the bid.

-On 25 May 2023, it was announced that, following a sponsorship deal with STōK Cold Brew Coffee, the stadium was to be known by the sponsorship name "STōK Cae Ras", also referred as the "STōK Racecourse" in English.
+On 25 May 2023, it was announced that, following a three-year sponsorship deal with STōK Cold Brew Coffee, the stadium was to be known by the sponsorship name "STōK Cae Ras", also referred as the "STōK Racecourse" in English.
 The sponsorship name was officially adopted on 1 July 2023.
-It is also referred to in Welsh as Cae Ras STōK.
+It was also referred to in Welsh as Cae Ras STōK.
 On 16 April 2024, Gatorade is named as official sports drink and as part of partnership will be on sidelines.

 On 30 July 2025, planning application submitted for additional 2,250 seats in new Kop Stand.

-In August 2025, a new £1.7 million ($2.3m) pitch revamp, complete with undersoil heating and new drainage, has been completed.
-The changes also include the installation of goal-line technology.
-The seeding and stitching operation to make Wrexham's surface compliant with European football's regulations was only part of an overhaul that included moving both dugouts to the opposite side of the pitch, building a new TV gantry, reconfiguring stands to squeeze in extra seats, erecting two new giant TV screens at one end and taking down the old scoreboard at the other.
-The pitch has been extended in length to allow for rugby matches to be played in the future and also shifted a couple of metres towards the Kop.
-This meant the new two-level TV gantry had to be situated slightly to the side of its predecessor, to ensure the main camera position remains on halfway.
-There was also the dismantling of a temporary stand, plus the all-important deactivation of a live electric cable underneath the old Kop, as preparatory work continues ahead of the new 7,500-capacity stand starting to go up, on schedule, in the autumn.
+In August 2025, the club completed a comprehensive £1.7 million pitch overhaul that included the installation of undersoil heating, enhanced drainage systems, and goal-line technology to meet UEFA compliance standards.
+The renovation also saw the pitch repositioned two metres toward the Kop end and the dugouts relocated to the opposite touchline.

+In July 2026, the club and Wrexham Supporter Trust (WST) complete collapse of Racecourse leases.
+As a condition of the deal, the club paid to the Trust, an equivalent amount to that contributed by fans to save the Football Club in 2011, some of which has already been repaid to the fans who provided the funding by the WST.